-(4) Categorised as Level 2 in the fair value hierarchy, with the exception of £4,445m of covered bonds (30 September 2023 (restated): £4,442m) which are categorised as Level 1.
-The prior year has been restated following alignment of accounting policy with Nationwide where previously covered bonds were categorised as Level 2.
+(4) Categorised as Level 2 in the fair value hierarchy with the exception of £4,445m of covered bonds (30 September 2023 (restated): £4,442m) which are categorised as Level 1.
+The prior year has been restated following alignment of accounting policy with Nationwide where previously it was listed debt that was categorised as Level 1.